yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 }
 ~~~

-If an `identifier` of type `dns` was included, the IdO MUST validate the
+If an `identifier` attribute of type `dns` was included, the IdO MUST validate
-specified CNAME at this point in the flow.
-At the minimum, the IdO MUST verify
+the specified CNAME at this point in the flow.
+At the minimum, the IdO MUST
-that both DNS names are syntactically valid, to prevent a malicious NDC from
+verify that both DNS names are syntactically valid, to prevent a malicious NDC
-injecting arbitrary data into a DNS zone file.
+from injecting arbitrary data into a DNS zone file.

 Following this validation, the IdO can add the CNAME records to its
 zone: